§01overview

 ).json()

-SYEN Audit performs daily anchoring of the chain to an external FIPS-compliant trusted timestamp authority.
-The anchor record is retrievable via the API and independently verifiable by any authorized auditor.
+syen comply performs daily anchoring of the chain to an external fips-compliant trusted timestamp authority. the anchor record is retrievable via the api and independently verifiable by any authorized auditor.

 anchor = requests.get(